libratom/libratom/README.md

 In the Workloads tab, check the box for "C++ build tools".
 Click the Install button at the bottom right of the window.
 Once you see "Installation Succeeded!", close the window.

-Visit <https://www.anaconda.com/products/individual> to download and install the 64-bit Python 3.8 Anaconda distribution.
+Visit <https://www.anaconda.com/products/individual> to download and install the 64-bit Python 3.8 or Python 3.9 Anaconda distribution.
 Find and double-click the downloaded executable and follow the prompts, accepting all default selections.

 Open the Windows Start Menu, select Anaconda3 (64-bit) and click "Anaconda Prompt (Anaconda3)".